Nikko (Nikkō City) Trip - Travel Guide 1–2 days in nature

 From Asakusa (Tokyo) to Nikko by train

 In my opinion, the easiest way to get from Tokyo to Nikko is by train.
-You only need one train connection and don’t have to transfer, which is really convenient.
-This regional train runs from Asakusa (Tokyo) to Nikko (Tobu Skytree Line), taking about 2 hours.
+You only need one connection and don’t have to change trains, which is really pleasant.
+This local train runs from Asakusa (Tokyo) to Nikko (Tobu Skytree Line), which takes about 2 hours.

 Limited Express Tobu Line - Tokyo to Nikko